qpdf/qpdf/manual/design.rst

 so sometimes an explicit cast may not be needed to avoid warnings on one platform but may be needed on another.
 A conversion with ``QIntC`` should always be used when the types are different even if the underlying size is the same.
-QPDF's CI build builds on 32-bit and 64-bit platforms, and the test suite is very thorough, so it is hard to make any of the potential errors here without being caught in build or test.
+QPDF's automatic build builds on 32-bit and 64-bit platforms, and the test suite is very thorough, so it is hard to make any of the potential errors here without being caught in build or test.

 Non-const ``unsigned char*`` is used in the ``Pipeline`` interface.
 The pipeline interface has a ``write`` call that uses ``unsigned char*``